wmbusmeters/wmbusmeters/README.md

 (Note! make install only works for GNU/Linux.
 For MacOSX try to start `wmbusmetersd /tmp/thepidfile` from a script instead.)

-Check the config file /etc/wmbusmeters.conf and edit the device to point to your dongle or use auto
+Check the config file /etc/wmbusmeters.conf and edit the device.
+For example:
+`auto:c1` or `im871a:c1`

+Adding a device like auto or im871a will trigger an automatic probe of all serial ttys.

+If you specify a full device path like `/dev/ttyUSB0:im871a:c1` or `rtlwmbus` or `rtl433` then it will not probe the serial devices.
+If you must be really sure that it will not probe something you can add `donotprobe=/dev/ttyUSB0` or `donotprobe=all`.

+You can specify combinations like: `device=rc1180:t1` `device=auto:c1` to set the rc1180 dongle to t1 but any other auto-detected dongle to c1.

 ```
 loglevel=normal
-device=im871a:c1
+# Search for a wmbus device and set it to c1.
+device=auto:c1
+# But do not probe this serial tty.
+donotprobe=/dev/ttyACM2
 logtelegrams=false
 format=json
 meterfiles=/var/log/wmbusmeters/meter_readings